Education Online Information Session

 Today’s schools are challenged as never before.
 Faced with increasingly diverse student bodies and phenomenal technological change, contemporary schools need to provide quality services for all children.
 Now more than ever, children need teachers who are committed to excellence in the classroom and to Jesus Christ.
 It is our belief educators prepared in such a way will make a difference in the school and community where they live and serve.

-“The Teacher as a Reflecting and Caring Person,” the theme of our department, is interwoven throughout our program.
+“Caring and Reflective Teacher,” the theme of our department, is interwoven throughout our program.
 Our primary goal is to produce caring and reflective professional educators who will affect the lives of children in a markedly positive manner.

 The teacher education program at Milligan is accredited by the National Council for Accreditation of Teacher Education (NCATE) (2010 Massachusetts Ave.
 NW, Washington, DC 20036; 202-466-7496).
 This accreditation covers initial teacher and advanced educator preparation programs.
 This accreditation means your degree from Milligan is instantly recognized in Tennessee and the nation for its quality.
 We take great care in seeing you gain the knowledge, skills, and dispositions needed for success as a professional educator.

 Portfolio & Research: Prep for Board Certification